 Funding is provided in many ways.
-At present, a termly grant is given to the Alexander Hosea School, annual grants are given to students who continue their education at college or university, and grants are available to certain students attending the AHS, who require financial assistance for educational purposes.
+At present, special projects at Alexander Hosea School are funded, annual grants are given to students who continue their education at college or university, and grants are available to certain students attending the AHS, who require financial assistance for educational purposes.
 Some young people have embarked on very interesting travel projects and requested financial assistance.
 All requests are considered and where possible, the trustees will provide support in some way.
 It has been very enjoyable to receive enthusiastic reports back from the teenagers after such events.

 The trustees have given to group projects such as the youth club, Wickwar football and cricket clubs and most recently to the Playing Fields Association.
 Whilst the Foundation is currently aiming to assist young people between the ages of 16 and 25, who have attended AHS, through these group projects all the young people of Wickwar can benefit.

 Each application is considered by the trustees at their meetings, in line with the Foundation’s guidelines, as agreed with the Charities Commission.
 The criteria for a successful application changes from time to time, to facilitate good management of the finances.
 At present, students who have attended AHS are given preference, though this may not always be the case.
 Anyone wishing to make an application may download the form and either email the completed document to WEF1686@gmail.com or return it to: